Instagram

 Relevant Signatories will outline the tools they develop or maintain that are relevant to this commitment and report on their deployment in each Member State.

-A key pillar of our strategy is to inform our users by providing people with specific and relevant context when they come across a flagged post, we can help them be more informed about what they see and read.
+A key pillar of our strategy is to inform our users by providing specific and relevant context when they come across a flagged post, we can help them be more informed about what they see and read.
 Here are some ways we provide context on relevant pieces of content that may be sensitive or misleading:

-• Warning screens on sensitive content on Instagram:
+Warning screens on sensitive content on Instagram:

 • To help people avoid coming across content that they'd rather not see, we limit the visibility of certain posts that are flagged by people on Instagram for containing sensitive or graphic material.
 Photos and videos containing such content will appear with a warning screen to inform people about the content before they view it.
 This warning screen appears when viewing a post in feed or on someone's profile.